 The Board plans to continue to build on its success from FY 2018 when it issued 85,288 decisions to veterans.
-This number of decisions not only exceeded the Board’s goal, but also represented an increase of 33,277 decisions from FY 2017.
+The Board finished with 137,383 legacy appeals in its pending inventory, more than 28,000 appeals lower than its original projection.
+Further, this number of decisions not only exceeded the Board’s goal, but also represented an increase of 33,277 decisions from FY 2017.
 Nonetheless, the goal for FY 2019 is now set for 90,050.

 Implementing the New Appeals System

 VA continues to take coordinated steps to prepare for implementation of the new appeals system in February 2019.
 Representatives from various departments including VBA, the Board, Veterans Health Administration (“VHA”), and the National Cemetery Administration (“NCA”) meet regularly to collaborate and resolve issues.
 In their meetings, the group assesses VBA’s progress towards modernization initiatives, provides regular updates, exchanges ideas and best practices, identifies risks, and offers further guidance.